Steps after submitting your application

 What you need to do |

-Resend your complete application with the missing information requested within the time period, starting on the date of your letter:
+Resend your complete application with the missing information requested within the following time frame, starting on the date of the letter:

 |